amitch23/Babel_Chat/README.md

 For two users to join a room and start a game, 15 separate passes between the clients and server are called.
 (By ‘pass’, I mean a request or ‘call’ emitted through the cloud.)

 The diagram below demonstrates how the server and clients are emitting and receiving data.
-Each arrow is a function that sends a python dictionary or javascript object to either the front or back end.
+Each arrow represents a function that sends a python dictionary (or javascript object) to either the client or server.

 ![picture](https://github.com/amitch23/Babel_chat/blob/master/static/socketconnection.jpg)